Consistent Supervised-Unsupervised Alignment for Generalized Category Discovery: Related Work

 \subsection{Neural Collapse and its Applications}

-Neural Collapse (NC) describes a geometric phenomenon in deep networks where, in the final stage of training, category feature representations converge to form a Simplex Equiangular Tight Frame (ETF) structure \cite{Papyan2020_NeuralCollapse}.
+Neural Collapse (NC) describes a geometric phenomenon in deep networks where, in the final stage of training, category feature representations converge to form a Simplex Equiangular Tight Frame structure \cite{Papyan2020_NeuralCollapse}.
 This structure ensures optimal category separation and minimal intra-category variance, making it highly effective for classification.
-Several works have provided theoretical insights into Neural Collapse under different loss functions, demonstrating that it emerges naturally in both cross-entropy loss \cite{Weinan2020_Tetrahedral, Graf2021_DissectingContrastive, Fang2021_LayerPeeled, Ji2022_Unconstrained} and mean squared error (MSE) loss \cite{Mixon2020_UnconstrainedNC, Poggio2020_ExplicitReg, Zhou2022_ForwardFSCIL, Han2022_NeuralCollapseMSE}.
+Several works have provided theoretical insights into Neural Collapse under different loss functions, demonstrating that it emerges naturally in both cross-entropy loss \cite{Graf2021_DissectingContrastive, Fang2021_LayerPeeled, Ji2022_Unconstrained} and mean squared error (MSE) loss \cite{Mixon2020_UnconstrainedNC, Poggio2020_ExplicitReg, Zhou2022_ForwardFSCIL, Han2022_NeuralCollapseMSE}.
 Beyond theoretical exploration, NC has been applied to various machine-learning tasks.
 In imbalanced learning, NC principles have been leveraged to stabilize classifier prototypes under category-imbalanced training \cite{Yang2022b_LearnableClassifier, Zhong2023_ImbalancedSegmentation}.
-In few-shot class-incremental learning, studies have explored ETF-based classifiers to enhance feature-classifier alignment and mitigate forgetting \cite{Yang2023_DynamicSupportFSCIL}.
+In few-shot class-incremental learning, studies have explored ETF-based classifiers to enhance feature-classifier alignment and mitigate forgetting \cite{yang2023neural}.
 In federated learning, NC has been shown to improve model generalization under non-iid settings \cite{Huang2023_NCFederatedLearning}.
+Similar prototype-based mechanisms have also been applied in domain-incremental scenarios, where consistent concept representations are maintained across domains \cite{Wang2025DualCP}.
 Furthermore, NC-inspired approaches have been developed to address large-scale classification problems, such as optimizing one-vs-rest margins for generalized NC \cite{Jiang2023_GeneralizedNC}.
+TRAILER \cite{Xiao2024TRA} also draws inspiration from NC; however, it employs a fixed classifier with a cross-entropy–based ETF loss applied to both labeled and pseudo-labeled data, which can cause optimization bias and instability.
 Our NC-GCD framework extends NC principles by pre-assigning ETF prototypes to known and novel categories.
 By integrating supervised and unsupervised ETF alignment, our method effectively addresses GCD's misalignment and category confusion.